 What I Look For In Marathon Running Shoes

-As I detailed in How To Choose Running Shoes, the number one factor when trying out marathon running shoes is simply comfort.
+As I detailed in my article How To Choose Running Shoes, the number one factor when trying out marathon running shoes is simply comfort.

 It almost sounds too simple, but it’s true.